ivonunes/plumekit/docs/start/getting-started.md

 ```

 Scaffolded projects include a committed **`./plumekit` wrapper** that downloads the
-matching CLI release automatically, so once you have a project, you and your CI only
+matching CLI release automatically.
+Once you have a project, you and your CI only
-ever run `./plumekit …`, with no separate install needed.
+ever run `./plumekit …`; there is no separate install.
 See the
 [CLI reference](../cli.md) for the full command and config surface.

 **Toolchain**: native development needs only a Swift 6 toolchain (6.3.2).
 Building